natcap/invest.users-guide/source/blue_carbon_update.rst

  ...    ...
  =====  =======

-**Value of Carbon (USD/Metric Ton)**: A float value representing the social cost of carbon or private market value for a sequestered ton of carbon dioxide.
+**Carbon Price during Base Year**: Units are in Price per MtCO2e.
+A float value representing the estimated social cost of carbon or private market value for a sequestered ton of carbon dioxide (CONFUSING!  cost --> carbon emissions,  market value --> carbon sequestration).

-**Annual Rate of Change in Price of Carbon**:
+**Yearly Inflation Rate of Carbon Price**: A percent value representing the yearly inflation rate for the price per megatonne of carbon-dioxide equivalent (Price/MtCO2e).